GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Aside %}

-The Popover API was [launched in Chrome 114][popover-chrome-status].
+The Popover API was launched in Chrome 114.

 {% endAside %}